-Prior to the consummation of this offering, we intend to enter into a registration rights agreement with Genstar Capital, which we refer to as the "Registration Rights Agreement," pursuant to which Genstar Capital will be entitled to demand the registration of the sale of certain or all of our common stock that it beneficially owns.
+We are party to a registration rights agreement with Genstar Capital, which we refer to as the "Registration Rights Agreement," pursuant to which Genstar Capital is entitled to demand the registration of the sale of certain or all of our common stock that it beneficially owns.
 Among other things, under the terms of the Registration Rights Agreement:

-- if we propose to file certain types of registration statements under the Securities Act with respect to an offering of equity securities, we will be required to use our commercially reasonable efforts to offer the other parties to the Registration Rights Agreement, if any, the opportunity to register the sale of all or part of their shares on the terms and conditions set forth in the Registration Rights Agreement (customarily known as "piggyback rights"); and - Genstar Capital has the right, subject to certain conditions and exceptions, to request that we file registration statements with the SEC, including for one or more underwritten offerings of all or part of our common stock that it beneficially owns.
+• if we propose to file certain types of registration statements under the Securities Act with respect to an offering of equity securities, we will be required to use our commercially reasonable efforts to offer the other parties to the Registration Rights Agreement, if any, the opportunity to register the sale of all or part of their shares on the terms and conditions set forth in the Registration Rights Agreement (customarily known as "piggyback rights"); and

+• Genstar Capital has the right, subject to certain conditions and exceptions, to request that we file registration statements with the SEC, including for one or more underwritten offerings of all or part of our common stock that it beneficially owns.
 The Company is required to cause any such registration statements (a) to be filed with the SEC promptly and, in any event, on or before the date that is 90 days, in the case of a registration statement on Form S-1, or 45 days, in the case of a registration statement on Form S-3, after we receive the written request to effectuate the demand registration, and (b) use its commercially reasonable efforts to cause such registration statement to be declared effective as promptly as reasonably practicable.